 Development of preliminary alternatives has been completed.

 Alternative corridor segments shown at a series of public workshops in 2011 have been reviewed and a majority of those shown have been retained for further detailed studies.
-As discussed under the news and updates section, detailed studies are expected to begin in the Spring of 2012 and last until the Summer of 2013.
+As discussed under the news and updates section, detailed studies are expected to begin in the Spring of 2012 and last until Spring 2014.
 Following the detailed studies results will be published and will be made available for public review and comment and a series of public hearings will be held.

 Written comments are being accepted.
 NCDOT will continue collecting data within each alternative study corridor during the project development process (see below).